CDSoft/pp/src/pp.md

 [PP] is an Open source software.
 Anybody can contribute on [GitHub] to:

-- suggest or add new functionalities
+- suggest or add new functionality
 - report or fix bugs
 - improve the documentation
 - add some nicer examples